A Visual Mining Approach to Improved Multiple-Instance Learning: Visual Multiple-Instance Learning

 \section{Visual Multiple-Instance Learning}

-Our approach to tackle the multiple-instance learning problem comprises two main features: a tree-based visualization to encode the MIL data (including instances and bags representations), coupled with new heuristics, based on that visualization, to convert MIL into a standard machine learning problem.
+Our approach to tackle the multiple-instance learning problem consists of two main features: a tree-based visualization to encode the MIL data (including instances and bags representations), coupled with new heuristics based on that visualization, to convert MIL into a standard machine learning problem.

-The data under analysis can be visualized in the \textit{bag space} or the \textit{instance space} using MILTree.
-We also identify prototypes for each bag, allowing to train a classifier using those prototypes.
-Two methods were designed to identify prototypes: MILTree-SI or MILTree-Med, both using the MILTree visualization proposed in this work.
-In this section, after defining an additional notation, we describe the MILTree layout and then the MILTree-SI and MILTree-Med instance prototypes selection methods.
+\textls[-10]{The data under analysis can be visualized in the \textit{bag space} or the \textit{instance space} using MILTree.
+We also identify prototypes for each bag, which allows training a classifier using those prototypes.~Two~methods were designed to identify prototypes: MILTree-SI and MILTree-Med, both using the MILTree visualization proposed in this work. } In this section, after defining additional notation, we describe the MILTree layout and then the MILTree-SI and MILTree-Med instance prototype selection methods.